Use the LOOKUP function to look up values in a source module or list and display the values in a target module.

 LOOKUP and time periods

 You can use LOOKUP when the source line item is a finer timescale than the mapping line item data type.
-Similarly you can use LOOKUP when the dimension of the target line item is a finer timescale than the dimension of the mapping line item.
+You can also use LOOKUP when the dimension of the target line item is a finer timescale than the dimension of the mapping line item.

-However, if the time scale that you use in the results does not exist in the source, then LOOKUP returns 0.
-For example if you select Half-year totals in the results but it is not selected in the source, LOOKUP returns 0.
+However, if the time scale that you use in the results doesn't exist in the source, then LOOKUP returns 0.
+For example if you select Half-year totals in the results but it isn't selected in the source, LOOKUP returns 0.

 Steps to use LOOKUP